-As we have discussed in previous blog posts, you need to learn more about your donors to effectively engage them.
+You need to learn more about your donors to effectively engage them.
 Track the different ways in which individual donors are engaging with your campaigns to learn more about what motivates them.
 Gaining loyalty involves understanding what strategies inspire them to engage in new ways.
 It is important to remember that you are creating donor experiences.
 The ease of participation, the way it makes them feel, and how important it is to their personal beliefs matters significantly.
-It is easier to accomplish this through the use of donor management software, such as Salsa CRM.
+It is easier to accomplish this through the use of donor management software.

 Engaging Digital Presence